-Our friends over at Unicorn Events Ltd. will be writing a series of posts on all things event planning in the coming months.
 We all know that we ought to be more sustainable and ethical in our practices and the vast majority of us want to.
-First up, Managing Director and events aficionado Hannah Luffman gives us her guide on the top 7 ways to run sustainable events!
+First up, Managing Director and events aficionado Hannah Luffman of Unicorn Events Ltd. gives us her guide on the top 7 ways to run sustainable events.

 Manage Food Wastage